 It was historically used to capture images of the brain but CT now evolved to allow us to study all the areas in your pet's body, including the skull, spine, nasal cavity, abdominal organs, musculoskeletal system, thorax and extra-thoracic structures.

-What is the difference between CT/CAT Scans and X-Rays?
+What is the difference between CT Scans and Radiology?

 This fast, painless and safe X-Ray procedure allows for detailed visualization of bone, lungs, cartilage and soft tissue structures.